dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part2/GSDemo-Part2_en.md

 You've come a long way in this tutorial, and it's time to test the whole application.

-#####Important: Make sure the battery level of your aircraft is more than 10%, otherwise the ground station mission may fail!
+**Important**: Make sure the battery level of your aircraft is more than 10%, otherwise the ground station mission may fail!

 Build and run the project to install the application into your mobile device.
 After that, please connect the aircraft to your PC or Virtual Machine running Windows via a Micro USB cable.
 Then, power on the remote controller and the aircraft, in that order.
 Next, press the **Display Simulator** button in the DJI PC Simulator and feel free to type in your current location's latitude and longitude data into the simulator.